latest planet(s) updated or added: 23 September 2024

 And I thought: it’s condescension.
 That’s what keeps us from listening to each other.
 There is this person who might feel some of the pain that is felt all around the planet but who essentially lives a cosy life, and from that cosy place, they think they should teach the world what is and what isn’t, what should be done and what shouldn’t.

-‘Should only people speak up who suffer?’ a friend of mine asked when I shared my thoughts with them.
 ‘No,’ I replied.
-‘But those who are comfortable would achieve much more if they included some self-reflection, if they were aware of their flaws and faults, and if they knew that they don’t have the answers to everything.
+‘But those who are comfortable would achieve much more if they included some self-reflection, and if they knew that they don’t have the answers to everything.’

 It was not an easy road but honest self-reflection is a powerful tool on the way to end all wars.